eclipse-hono/hono/site/content/dev-guide/java_client_consumer.md

 weight = 385
 +++

-To illustrate how Eclipse Hono&trade; can be integrated with Java code, a simple program is provided that consumes telemetry or event data from the default tenant from a device.
-It also includes support for sending a command to a device and receiving a response to it.
+To illustrate how Eclipse Hono&trade; can be integrated with Java code, a simple application is provided that consumes telemetry and event data for devices belonging to the default tenant.

+It also includes support for Command and Control:

+if indicated by a received downstream message that contains a `ttd` value (refer to [Device notifications]({{< relref "concepts/device-notifications.md" >}}) for details) it tries to send a command to the device.
+If the value of `ttd` indicates that the device stays connected for an unlimited time (`ttd == -1`), the application will periodically repeat to send a command until notified the device is disconnected again (`ttd == 0`).

-It shall serve as a blueprint to integrate your existing java source code with Hono.
+This application shall serve as a blueprint to integrate your existing java source code with Hono.

-The code is found in the [example](https://github.com/eclipse/hono/tree/master/example) module in the package [org.eclipse.hono.vertx.example](https://github.com/eclipse/hono/tree/master/example/src/main/java/org/eclipse/hono/vertx/example).
+Its code is found in the [example](https://github.com/eclipse/hono/tree/master/example) module in the package [org.eclipse.hono.vertx.example](https://github.com/eclipse/hono/tree/master/example/src/main/java/org/eclipse/hono/vertx/example).

-The provided classes are kept as simple as possible (in the tradition of a classical "Hello World" implementation).
+The provided classes are kept as simple as possible (in the tradition of a classical "Hello World" implementation) while still covering the most relevant messaging patterns (downstream and upstream messages).
-This means that they make use of simple constant definitions and deal with exceptions as rarely as possible.
+For this purpose they make use of simple constant definitions and deal with exceptions as rarely as possible.
 You may want to change the level of detail that should be logged to the console by editing the contained `resources/logback.xml` file.

 Please refer to the javadoc of the classes for details.